DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

         -out mycompany.crt -subj "/CN=mycompany.com/OU=it/O=mycompany/L=Paris/C=FR"
 ```

-2. Generate a JKS version of the certificate to be used in the ODM container
+2. Generate a JKS version of the certificate to be used in the ODM container.

 ```
 openssl pkcs12 -export -passout pass:password -passin pass:password \